piciji/denise/readme.md

 * C64: besides PRG, P00 and T64 are loadable as D64
 * C64: fixed Hucky Cart emulation (thanks to Claus)
 * fixed a bug not finishing Drag'n'Drop in Linux GTK
-* fixed some OSX bugs/crashes [looking for a maintainer/tester]
+* fixed some OSX bugs/crashes [looking for tester]
-    * ARM builds can now handle capsimg library
+    * ARM builds can now handle IPF capsimg library
     * fix UI file dialog crashes
 * improved mouse capture handling for all OSes
 * UI changes
     * many global options are distributed among the individual emulator options
     * volume slider has moved to status bar
     * Shader controls have been reworked
+    * all hotkey assignments are now in the same place
     * added option to capture pointer by left mouse button
 * changed BuildSystem to CMAKE
 * added Linux/BSD XCB input driver for keyboard/mouse
+* improved GTK window resizing in some desktop environments

 [looking for Shader authors]
 * interested in shaders for